 Add new paragraph 12.12 to read as follows:

+12.12 Interaction with DSC and CDSP

+12.12.1 The Code Administrator, the Modification Panel and each Workgroup shall have the functions respectively assigned to them in connection with the DSC in the Change Management Procedures.

+12.12.2 In connection with the Modification Procedures the CDSP and the DSC Change Committee shall have the functions respectively assigned to it them these Modification Rules.
+Without limitation the CDSP shall participate in each Workgroup (unless authorised not to do so by the Modification Panel), and shall attend any meeting of the Modification Panel if requested to do so.

+12.12.3 The CDSP shall at all times nominate one or more persons authorised on behalf of the CDSP to liaise with, and represent the CDSP in communicating with, the Code Administrator, Modification Panel and any Workgroup for the purposes of the Modification Procedures.

+12.12.4 Pursuant to the Modification Procedures the CDSP is entitled to make representations in respect of Modification Proposals but it is understood that the CDSP will usually make representations only in respect of a Modification to amend the DSC.

+12.12.5 Where a Modification Proposal to amend the DSC is proposed to be treated as a Self-Governance Modification Proposal, if the CDSP considers that the Modification Proposal raises issues (including any change in the level of risk or liability of the CDSP) which merit consideration by the Authority, the CDSP may make representations to that effect for the purposes of the Authority's decision under paragraph 6.6.2.

 Amend paragraph 13.2 to read as follows:

 13.2 Subject to the Appeal being made within the period referred to in paragraph 13.1, the Secretary shall, on receipt of a notice under paragraph 13.1 notify each Transporter, User, Member, Third Party Participant and Non-Code Party (if any) and the CDSP and the Authority that an Appeal has been made and the Secretary shall put discussion of the Appeal on the Agenda of the next meeting of the Modification Panel which shall (subject to paragraphs 5.4.1 and 5.4.2) be convened pursuant to paragraph 5.3.1.